zorrowang/LeetCode/docs/Languages/Java/features/Concurrency.md

 ### Defensive Copies

 You must protect your classes from calling code.
 Assume that calling code will do its best to change your data in a way you didn’t expect it.
-While this is especially true in case of immutable data it is also true for non-immutable data which you still not expect that this data is changed outside your class.
+While this is especially true in case of immutable data.
+It is also true for non-immutable data which you still not expect that this data is changed outside your class.

 To protect your class against that you should copy data you receive and only return copies of data to calling code.